hannahwolahan-lab49/hannahwolahan.github.io/Thought Leadership and IP/Thought Leadership/Contribute Thought Leadership/Create Thought Leadership.md

 ### Step Two: Add content
 Populate the file and content in the following sections.
-Check out the [Markdown Guide](hannahwolahan.github.io/Contribute/Markdown Guide.md/) for help with formatting.
+Check out the [Markdown Guide](https://hannahwolahan.github.io/Contribute/Markdown Guide.md/) for help with formatting.
->BY __{author}__ //All caps
+>BY __{author}__ // All caps
 >ON __{date}__ // Format: DD MONTH YYYY
 >Title
 >Publication status _(Draft/In Review/Ready for Submission)_: